chriscarton/air-woocommerce/wp-content/themes/air/docs/walker_class.md

 Otherwise, if you choose to extend the concrete child class, you'll just need to define those methods whose output has to be changed.

 Bon avec ça et des **frameworks JS/CSS** comme **Bootstrap**, **Foundation** ou **Materialize**, on peut créer des menus déroulants, responsives, mega...

+# Adding Fields to the WordPress Menu Items' Editing Box

+Well, that's a title !

+The menu items are considered specific post types, and the values of the menu item's field are stored in the database as hidden custom fields.

+We will :

+    .Register a custom field for the navigation item .Save the new custom field's value
+    .Set up a new Walker class for the edit menu tree

+###### Est-ce que ça va permettre à l'administrateur de choisir son Walker ?
+Pour un menu par exemple ?

+First, we'll have to register a new custom field for the navigation menu item in the *functions.php* file :

+    Voir *sketch.php* (si je l'ai pas effacé depuis)

+Just copy and paste the full **Walker_Nav_Menu_Edit** code from the **Trac** into your custom class and add the custom field markup as shown below.

+Mais ça c'est même pas encore le rendu.

+Custom_Foundation_Nav_Menu

+The easiest way to proceed is to copy the code from the Walker_Nav_Menu class and paste it in our custom class.
+Editing it where necessary.